Mritunjay28/Leetcode-Tracker-Extension/README.md

-## 📘 Leetcode Tracker Chrome Extension
+# 📘 Leetcode Tracker Chrome Extension
 A minimalistic and powerful Chrome Extension to help you track, review, and master LeetCode problems using Spaced Repetition.

-**Important Info** No backend or database needed — all your progress is saved locally in your browser.
+**No backend or database needed — all your progress is saved locally in your browser.**

-# 🚀 Features:
+## 🚀 Features:

 🔗 Add LeetCode problem with title, link, topic, difficulty, and your own approach